 Outcome statements Approved Reviewed Next review Responsibilities of the principal policy Authority and accountability for the day-to-day running/operation of the school is delegated to the principal.
-Curriculum delivery policy Curriculum delivery reflects charter/strategic plan aims and meets legislative requirements.
+2. Curriculum delivery policy Curriculum delivery reflects charter/strategic plan aims and meets legislative requirements.
 3. Personnel (NAG 3) policy The obligations and responsibilities of being a good employer are met.
 3.1 Appointments policy The best applicants are appointed through a fair, rigorous appointments process.
 4. Financial planning policy All school resources are managed prudently to ensure resources are targeted to where they make the most difference to outcomes for students.
 4.1 Financial condition policy The school is financially viable and manages risks effectively.
 4.2 Financial planning and condition (combined alternative) policy The school is financially viable, manages risks effectively and resources are targeted to where they make the most difference to outcomes for students.
 4.3 Asset protection policy Assets of the school are utilised to maximise the best outcomes for students.
 Protection and sharing of intellectual property (Creative Commons) policy The board enables and encourages sharing and collaboration between teachers by recognising and removing legal barriers that exist to the sharing of learning resources and other materials created by school staff in the course of their employment.
 6. Health and safety policy A safe and healthy workplace is maintained by providing the information, training and supervision needed to ensure the health and safety of all students, staff and other people in the workplace.
 7. Child protection policy Students at this school thrive, belong and achieve to the best of their ability.
 The school is committed to the prevention of child abuse and neglect and to the protection of all children.
-Reducing student distress and use of physical restraint policy This board is committed to a supportive and caring school environment where all students and staff are kept safe from harm and treated with dignity.
+Reducing student distress and use of physical restraint policy harm and treated with dignity.
 Except as authorised under this policy, no staff member may use any form of physical restraint on our students.
 Concerns and complaints policy All complaints, concerns and incidents are attended to promptly, respectfully and professionally and seek to bring effective resolution to all parties concerned.